-Generally, people can make some choline in their liver; a percentage of people have genetic polymorphisms that reduce their ability to make choline and need to ensure adequate intake through food or supplements.
+Generally, people can make some choline in their liver; a percentage of people have genetic variants that reduce their ability to make choline and need to ensure adequate intake through food or supplements.

 Choline is the precursor to acetylcholine, which is a neurotransmitter.
 Acetylcholine controls muscles, heart rhythm, and other function.